 If there is any ambiguity about your will, it is likely to be contested.
 This can result in a great deal of time lost, as well as a financial burden for the intended recipients in your will.
 One way to reduce this likelihood is to leave someone one dollar, instead of nothing at all.
 This makes it clear that you understand the extent of your estate and the heirs of your estate.

 There are, of course, other safeguards to ensure your wishes are carried out posthumously.
-To ensure your will is legally binding, contact us today by clicking or calling 513-489-0881.
+To ensure your will is legally binding, contact us today or call 513-489-0881.
 Have a question about estate planning or wills?
 There’s no question we haven’t heard.